Dairy & Eggs

 An interesting question!
 And perhaps it’s all a question of semantics!

 We’d consider an egg alternative to be an egg product that has been made to resemble a real egg, in look, taste and texture.
 BUT it does not contain any animal product.
 Egg alternatives are designed to be eaten as they come, rather than used as a binder in something else, like baking.
-Some egg-cellent egg alternatives include Orgran’s Vegan Easy Egg, which are great for making quiches, omelettes and frittas!
+Some egg-cellent egg alternatives include Orgran’s Easy Egg, which are great for making quiches, omelettes and frittas!
 Or for a great alternative to scrambled eggs, why not try Clearspot Tofu - Organic Scrambled Tofu, which is high in protein and seasoned to perfection!

 So, that’s the egg alternative, but what’s an egg substitute?!
 How often have you wanted to bake a cake, cookie or pie and found that the recipe calls for egg?
 Luckily, there are a lot of clever substitutes that have similar properties to eggs in a baking recipe!
 One of the most well known is the flax egg, which combines 1 tablespoon of ground flaxseed with 3 tablespoons of water to replace an egg in a recipe.
 Other great egg substitutes for baking include applesauce, mashed banana, aquafaba and even silken tofu!
-We take a detailed look at the Top 6 Vegan Egg Substitutes on our blog.
+We take a detailed look at the Top 6 Egg Substitutes on our blog.
 But if you’re looking to take the hassle out of calculating how much egg substitute your recipe needs, then check out Free & Easy’s Gluten and Dairy Free Egg Replacer.

 So, at the end of the day, the terms “egg alternative” and “egg substitute” can be used interchangeably!
 But our takeaway is that in our busy, everyday lives, anything that takes the complication out of looking for a vegan substitute is a winner in our books!

-What is Vegan Butter Made From?
+What is Butter Made From?

-Vegan butters are usually made from a mixture of oils, plant-based lecithin and protein.
-Typical oils used in vegan butter include olive, avocado and coconut oil.
+butters are usually made from a mixture of oils, plant-based lecithin and protein.
+Typical oils used in butter include olive, avocado and coconut oil.
 The oils are mixed with water and to give the concoction a milky or tangy flavour similar to butter, it can have salt, emulsifiers, colourings and flavourings added to them.

-Whilst margarine is also made from an oil base and is very similar to vegan butter, there may still be trace amounts of dairy.
+Whilst margarine is also made from an oil base and is very similar to butter, there may still be trace amounts of dairy.
 Always be sure to read the label!
-Whatever your go-to vegan butter is, we’re here for it!
+Whatever your go-to butter is, we’re here for it!

-How Do I Use Vegan Cheese?
+How Do I Use Cheese?

 Cheese is common in many British favourites - pizza, lasagne and the good old cheese and pickle sandwich, to name but a few!
 Going plant-based doesn’t mean you have to give up your favourite dishes!
 There are some amazing plant-based cheeses around now that look, taste and even melt like dairy cheese!
 So you can use them exactly as you would “regular” cheese!

-Cheeses come in all shapes and sizes.
-Vegan dairy-free shredded cheese for pizza toppings don’t come any better than Violife’s Tex Mex Flavour Grated Cheese, which is made from a coconut base and is nut-free!
-For some melty vegan cheese slices to tuck into your sandwich or burger, try Follow Your Heart’s Dairy Free Cheese Slices - these come in two great flavours, Smoked Gouda and Pepper Jack.
+Cheeses come in all shapes and sizes. dairy-free shredded cheese for pizza toppings don’t come any better than Violife’s Tex Mex Flavour Grated Cheese, which is made from a coconut base and is nut-free!
+For some melty cheese slices to tuck into your sandwich or burger, try Follow Your Heart’s Dairy Free Cheese Slices - these come in two great flavours, Smoked Gouda and Pepper Jack.
 If you’re after something a little more sophisticated, why not try Bute Island’s Greek Style Sheese, delicious on its own or crumbled over a fresh, leafy salad!

 At PlantX, we are not certified health or nutrition experts, so ask your GP for advise if unsure.
-By definition, vegan eggs are free of dairy, egg and meat.
+By definition, eggs are free of dairy, egg and meat.
 In theory, they should be safe for people with egg allergies to enjoy.
-However, those with egg allergies should still exercise caution.
-Vegan eggs may still be produced in a facility that handles dairy or egg, and as a result, there may be a possible risk of cross contamination.
+However, those with egg allergies should still exercise caution. eggs may still be produced in a facility that handles dairy or egg, and as a result, there may be a possible risk of cross contamination.

 Always check your labels for wording along the lines of “does not contain dairy or egg” and “manufactured in facilities that do not use any milk or egg products”.
 And if in doubt, check directly with the manufacturer.

-Vegan baking can be tricky!
+baking can be tricky!
 Butter, eggs and milk are typically used in baking to help ingredients bind together, to add moisture and add depth to the flavour.
 So what can vegans use to achieve similar home baked goods?
 What a relief that there are lots of great dairy alternatives in the UK!

 The great news for milk alternatives is that the majority of plant- or nut-based milks can replace dairy milk directly in your baking.
 Soy, almond and cashew milk are all fantastic choices.
 If your recipe calls for buttermilk, you can try adding one teaspoon of vinegar to a cup of plant-based milk, and leave it to rest for a few minutes.
 This will give the milk a slightly sour taste, like buttermilk, and works great in pancakes!
 We have a huge range of plant-based milks, here at PlantX, and even dairy-free, flavoured milks!